base-apps/angular-base-apps/README.md

-# Angular Base for Apps
+# Angular Base Apps

 An open source, community-driven fork of [Foundation for Apps by Zurb](https://github.com/zurb/foundation-apps).
 Read about the [why](https://github.com/zurb/foundation-apps/issues/812) behind this fork.

 [![Build Status](https://travis-ci.org/base-apps/angular-base-apps.svg)](https://travis-ci.org/base-apps/angular-base-apps)

-This is Angular Base for Apps, an Angular-powered framework for building powerful responsive web apps and an unofficial fork of [Foundation for Apps by Zurb](https://github.com/zurb/foundation-apps).
+This is Angular Base Apps, an Angular-powered framework for building powerful responsive web apps and an unofficial fork of [Foundation for Apps by Zurb](https://github.com/zurb/foundation-apps).

 ## Requirements